Integration Point: Analysis

 In East

-You can set up an enrollment function in East by navigating to the Compute Test Statistic task of the User Defined R Function tab of a Simulation Input window, after including the option.
+You can set up an analysis function by navigating to the Compute Test Statistic task of the User Defined R Function tab of a Simulation Input window, after including the option.

 Follow these steps (click to expand/collapse):